speveril/cozy/readme.md

 Just run the `cozy.bat`, which will simply run `.engine/cozy.exe`.
 This will open the launcher/project manager.
 I like to make a shortcut on my desktop to `.engine/cozy.exe` so I can find it easily.
 I hope to make this process less annoying in the future.

-Right now, you will need to have npm installed, and to get up and running, you'll need to have NPM installed; run `npm install` in `.engine/resources/app/`.
+Right now, to get up and running you'll need to have NPM installed; run `npm install` in `.engine/resources/app/`.
 I plan to make this a requirement only if you intend to work on the engine, eventually.

 ## Current technologies